cpesar/git-forked/README.md

   ## :wrench: Installation
   <a name="installation">Clone this repo to your local machine.
-Ensure that the database seeds by running `node seeds/index.js.
+Run `npm install` to ensure that all dependencies are added to your local environment.
+Ensure that the database seeds by running `node seeds/index.js`.
 Once the database is seeded, run `node server.js` in your terminal. </a>
   <br />